-Natural link building is creating content so valuable that it will garner links over time.
+Natural link building is the passive form of link generation — create content that's so valuable, it will garner links over time.

-Six months down the road, if your content hasn't generated traffic, re-analyze to determine if you need link building.
+Six months down the road, if your content hasn't generated traffic, re-analyze to determine if you need a more proactive approach.

-- Did you get keywords in the title tag?
+Did you get the right keywords in your title tags?